 (1) The office of Pro Chancellor is an honorary position of the Board that is primarily ceremonial in nature.

-(2) The Chancellor or a Deputy Chancellor may authorise a Pro Chancellor to deputise on his or her behalf at an official ceremony or other function, whenever he or she is unavailable to do so.
+(2) The Chancellor or a Deputy Chancellor may authorise a Pro Chancellor to deputise on their behalf at an official ceremony or other function, whenever they are unavailable to do so.

 (3) Subject to the Act, a Pro Chancellor has such other functions and authorities delegated by the Board from time to time.

 (1) The Board may appoint one or more eligible members of the Board as a Pro Chancellor of the University.

 (2) Only a Board member appointed pursuant to section 10G, 10F or 10E of the Act, and who does not currently hold office as Chancellor or Deputy Chancellor, is eligible for appointment as a Pro Chancellor.

 (1) Subject to subclauses (2) and (3), a Pro Chancellor holds office for the term their appointment as a member of the Board.

 (2) If a Board member is appointed as a Pro Chancellor after their term of office as a Board member has commenced, then their term office as Pro Chancellor shall be reduced to coincide with the expiration of that person’s term of office as a member of the Board.